Compare Charles Schwab versus Moomoo: IRA, commissions, fees, trading tools, differences, pros and cons. Which online broker is better?

 Mobile Apps

-Schwab offers two apps: the main app and thinkorswim.
-Thinkorswim is designed for futures trading and includes advanced trade types and decent charting.
+Schwab offers two apps: its main app and thinkorswim. thinkorswim focuses on futures trading but also handles stocks and options.
+It includes advanced order types and solid charting.

 Winner: Toss up